 Gallery History

-Established in 1990, the James Cox Gallery at Woodstock is the culmination of forty years of professional experience in the field of American Art.
-The owners have a long history of accomplishment dating from 1972 when The Cox Gallery first opened in Allentown, New Jersey.
-In 1976, James Cox moved to New York City and assumed the position of director of the venerable Grand Central Art Galleries, a position he held until December 1989.
+Established in 1990, the James Cox Gallery at Woodstock is the culmination of over four decades of expertise in American art.
+Its roots trace back to 1972, when The Cox Gallery first opened in Allentown, New Jersey.
+In 1976, James Cox moved to New York City, where he served as director of the esteemed Grand Central Art Galleries until 1989.

-Seeking a more rural environment while maintaining ties to Manhattan, Cox established a compound in the historic art colony of Woodstock, New York.
-On an expansive site, visitors are able to enjoy outdoor sculpture gardens, the Goetz studio and modern gallery facilities all surrounded by the Little Beaverkill Creek (renowned for trout fishing).
+Seeking a more rural environment while maintaining ties to Manhattan, Cox founded the gallery in the historic art colony of Woodstock, New York.
+Situated on an expansive property, the gallery offers visitors a unique experience with outdoor sculpture gardens, the Goetz studio, and modern exhibition spaces, all nestled along the scenic Little Beaverkill Creek—renowned for its trout fishing

 The gallery is perhaps the only full-service art gallery in the Hudson Valley and, as such, offers myriad services including appraisals, restoration, estate management, auctions, research, and consultancy in most areas of American art.